API

 3. Purge by pattern to remove content selectively by specifying path patterns with the operator that can replace any number of symbols.

-There are two ways to clear the cache: via API (use the API documentation to get more information about the request) and in the Control Panel.
+There are two ways to clear the cache: via API (use the API documentation to get more information about the request) and in the Customer Portal.

-A new page opens.
-Do the remaining steps there.
+A new page will open.
+Perform the remaining steps there.

-2. Select the CDN resource from the dropdown menu to which the content to purge belongs.
+2. Select the relevant CDN resource from the dropdown menu.

-3. Select the purging type and follow the appropriate instructions below (by URL, all, or by pattern) to manage purge.
+3. Select the desired purge type and follow the instructions below (by URL, all, or by pattern).

 4. Click the Purge button.